Thursday, November 1, 2007

-Is Reform Judaism finally resurrecting the ideal of Techtyat Hameitim! maybe it took a few "gilgullim" but it appears to be making a comeback!
-See:
+Is Reform Judaism finally resurrecting the idea of Techtyat Hameitim?
+Maybe it took a few "gilgullim" but it appears to be making a comeback!
+See this Cross Currents article, "Resurrection", containing Rabbi Safran's review of the New Reform Prayer Book

 NB:

-I submitted the following Comments to the Cross-Currents Blog:
+I submitted the following comments to the Cross-Currents blog:

 It is refreshing to see that the Reform Movement is beginning to "See the Light".
 I suggest that Torah-True Jews pursue the following stance: